 1. Wool Rugs

 Wool is one of the most famous rug materials and is needed for the ability to bring warmth and home comfort to a carpet made of wool.
-Fur eco-friendly and sustainable boxes also make ticks because it is harvested from sheep in the summer and grows naturally year after year.
+Fur eco-friendly and sustainable, it is harvested from sheep in the summer and grows naturally year after year.

 Out of different types of rugs, wool rugs are the most durable ones.
-These rugs may last at least 60 years.
-The fibres are remarkably durable and retain their shape when stretched.
-They are stained and water-resistant, gratitude to the natural lanolin that overlays the surface of the fibres.
+These rugs may last up to 100 years or more.
+The fibers are remarkably durable and retain their shape when stretched.
+They are stained and water-resistant, gratitude to the natural lanolin that overlays the surface of the fibers.
 In addition, the fire-retardant properties of wool make it safe to use at home.
 Overall, wool rugs decorate a room and are an excellent floor covering that is soft to walk on and sit on.

 2. Silk Rugs

-No doubt it, luxurious types of rugs are silk rugs.
+No doubt, luxurious types of rugs are silk rugs.
 The smooth texture and elegant brilliance of silk make it ideal for creating works of art and intricate decorative items.
 Less dense than wool, silk rugs require more than an inch of knitting and take longer to complete.
-Silk rugs are known for displaying intricate patterns, and as the natural fibres retain dyes well, the colours fade beautifully as the rug ages.
+Silk rugs are known for displaying intricate patterns, and as the natural fibers retain dyes well, the colors fade beautifully as the rug ages.
 Silk has been the main material for crafting Persian rugs and Oriental rugs since ancient times.